-Course Content: We have a Quercus course page for this course.
-Handouts and materials will be posted on this Quercus course page.
+Course Content: We have a Quercus course page for sections LEC5101 of this course.
+All lecture slides, any recordings and materials will be posted on this Quercus course page.
 Further, any important announcements will also be posted in Quercus.
 Please make sure to check it regularly.